Show posts tagged:

 Managing local groups

 Manually managing groups on a large infrastructure can be a tedious task, and is therefore best suited through automation software like CFEngine.
 Unfortunately - at time of writing - CFEngine does not have any built-in promise types for managing groups.
 But fear not; in CFEngine 3.17, custom promise types were introduced.
 This new exhilarating feature does not only allow for members of our community to make their own custom promise types, but also lets the CFEngine Core developers prototype new future promise types.
+In this blog post, I’d like to introduce one of our prototypes; the experimental groups promise type.

 Posted by Lars Erik Wik